 Step 4: Less is more

 Since the lion’s share of the work to add some coloration and depth to music has been done during mixing services, an engineer should work on the principle “Less is more”.
 It’s first of all subject to the amount of equalization – considerable frequency enhancing and attenuating will break the balance preliminary built in a music studio.
-When an music mastering services engineer enhances or attenuates certain frequency more than by 3–4 dB, he must clearly understand the goal of this action.
+When an mixing background vocals engineer enhances or attenuates certain frequency more than by 3–4 dB, he must clearly understand the goal of this action.
 Otherwise the mix will work out rough and with broken and sharp sound of the frequencies enhanced for the sake of a vague goal.

 Is it really necessary to intervene in mix sounding so extremely?
 If the reply is “Yes”, there’s more likely an error in mixing, and you should solve the problem with the preceding step.
 If the sound of the track doesn’t satisfy you, it is always more appropriate to tinker at flaws than use extreme processing at the mixing services stage.